 However, you can be absolutely sure that it will, indeed, recover.
 Stock markets, Canada’s included, are already showing a marked improvement.
 It’s not yet at the pre-pandemic level.
 But the important thing is that it’s constantly getting better.

-Therefore, a wise investor should be careful about their choices now.
+Therefore, wise investors should be careful about their choices now.

 Is It a Good Idea to Invest in a Volatile Market?